 I think it depends on how often you upload and what kind of content you have.
 I have a wide range of videos, so some are very popular (electric guitar lesson), while others are less popular (cover song) So if you upload frequently enough, I think you can get to 100 subscribers with about 500-700 views per video.

 Does it help to have a lot of views but few subscribers?
 Will that be taken into consideration when people go to subscribe?

 It’s never good to have fewer subscribers than views because it looks like your channel isn’t good enough to get subscribers.
 If you have traffic but not enough people like what they see, then you’re wasting your time on YouTube.

 You can always switch to Vimeo or any other platform for hosting videos if views are the only thing that matter to you but I suggest you buy real USA YouTube subscribers from RealSocialz to avoid all that!

 So it takes, on average, about two weeks to see an additional subscriber after gaining 97 subscribers initially.
 The number of views needed to get 100 Youtube subscribers depends on how often you upload and what kind of content you have.

 If you have a lot of views but few subscribers, people are less likely to subscribe because it looks like your content isn’t good enough.
 It’s always better to have more subscribers than views.
-That way you’ll know that they like your videos and want to see more.
+That way, you’ll know they like your videos and want to see more.

 I hope my article answered your question!
-If not, leave a comment below, and I’ll make sure to answer it as quickly as possible!
+If not, leave a comment below, and I’ll answer it as quickly as possible!